Ganesha Temple, Idagunji: Worship

 The Idagunji Temple is one of the prominent temples in South India, independently dedicated to Ganesha.

 The Ganesha of Idagunji is the chief patron deity (Kuladevata) of the Havyaka Brahmins, who are Smarta by sect.
 Bandhis, a Dalit community of Karnataka, seek blessings of the deity, after conclusion of amicable marriage negotiations, for conduct of the marriage.
 The families of the bride and the groom visit the temple and perform the ritual of prasada keluvudu.
 A chit is placed on each of the legs of Ganesha and worship is performed.
 The falling of the chit of the right leg first is taken as a sign of divine approval to the marriage, however if the left chit falls first, an adverse verdict is inferred.

 Idagunji is part of a temple circuit of six Ganesha temples along India's western coast.
-The circuit starts with Kasargod, Mangalore, Anegudde, Kundapura, Idagunji and Gokarna.
+The circuit starts with Kasargod, Mangalore, Anegudde, Kundapura, Idagunji, and Gokarna.
 Any person visiting with his family all the six temples, within one day between sunrise and sunset will receive special blessings.

 The best puja offering that a devotee offers to Ganesha is garike grass(doorve) which is sold in the kiosks of the temple.
 Many other poojas can also be performed by the devotees.

-Souvenirs
+Cultural Heritage and Souvenirs

-Masks made out of lavancha (sogade beru in Kannada language which is vetiver) are the souvenirs to carry as gifts from the temple.
-Lavancha or vetiver in the raw state gives out a pleasant scent if soaked in water and it has medicinal qualities.
+Masks made out of Laavancha (vetiver) are the souvenirs to carry as gifts from the temple.
+Laavancha or vetiver in the raw state gives out a pleasant scent if soaked in water and it has medicinal qualities.

+Sri Idagunji Mahaganapati Yakshagana Mandali, Keremane (R) is a Yakshagana repertory and art organisation named after Lord Ganesha of Idagunji.
+Located in the picturesque village of Gunavante, it is first and only UNESCO accredited Yakshagana NGO (under the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage).